What does the data tell us about jump racing's blue riband event? Andy Stephens shares some vital numbers.

 ✅ Grey Dawning

-He was disappointing, on the face of it, when only third in the four-runner Cotswold Chase last time, but it would be a mistake to dismiss him.
+He was disappointing, on the face of it, when only third in the Cotswold Chase last time, but it would be a mistake to dismiss him.
 He was held up in a slow-run race and after untimely error two out, when already playing catch-up, Harry Skelton nursed him home.
 Grey Dawning lost 6.22mph making that error and his speed recovery time was 3.53sec.
-When winning at the Festival two years ago, the nine-year-old was always prominent and barely put a foot wrong, gaining ground at all bar one of the 16 fences (a dozen lengths in total) and getting a Jump Index score of 9.0.
-If he can replicate that, then this season’s easy Betfair Chase winner should make his presence felt.
+It is probably best to judge him on some of his earlier efforts.
+He was No 1 in all RaceiQ departments when cruising home in the Betfair Chase at Haydock in November, and when he won at the Festival two years ago he gained ground at all bar one of the 16 fences (swiped a dozen lengths in total) and got a Jump Index score of 9.0.

 ❌ Haiti Couleurs